deislabs/bindle/README.md

 ## Aggregate Object Storage Means Keeping Related Things Together

 A photo album.
 A sock drawer.
 A bookshelf.
-We like storage solutions that less us keep related things in a single location.
+We like storage solutions that let us keep related things in a single location.

 Consider the humble silverware drawer.
 When we set the table for dinner, it's convenient to open one drawer and get the forks, spoons, and knives.
 Yes, a fork is a different thing than a knife.
 Yes, there are multiple different kinds of spoons.
 And, yes, silverware is not even uniform in size or shape brand-to-brand, model-to-model.
 Some people keep chopsticks with the silverware.
 Others toss in those tiny spreader things you use to slather on the cream cheese at a fancy party.
 In my house we keep the straws in the silverware drawer.
 Drawers are flexible.
 They can accommodate these variances.